 - The issue of a suspected violation may be raised by the following sources: faculty, supervisors, staff, clients/patients, caregivers, or fellow student(s).
 This concern should be submitted in writing to the School Director of The University of Akron. - A conference to discuss this concern will be held with the student, the School Director, the Graduate Coordinator and/or Clinic Director, academic advisor, and any other appropriate faculty members/preceptors. - Factual information, such as but not limited to supervisor evaluations, grades, written incident reports that document date/time/place, written statements of individuals, or written witness accounts will be provided regarding the concern.
-The factual information required will be decided upon on a case by case basis. - If the committee determines that a violation has occurred, a written warning will be issued to the student, along with a support plan to remediate the issue.
-This plan will be signed by the student and Graduate Coordinator and/or Clinic Director, indicating that the student agrees to the plan.
+The factual information required will be decided upon on a case-by-case basis. - If the committee determines that a violation has occurred, a written warning will be issued to the student, along with a support plan to remediate the issue.
+This plan will be signed by the student and Graduate Coordinator, indicating that the student agrees to the plan.
 The student will be given the opportunity to provide a written response regarding the concern; the written response must be submitted within one month of the issuance of the written warning. - If a student disagrees with the initiation of the plan, refuses to participate in, or fails to agree to the terms of the plan, the student may be disciplined, which may include dismissal from the program. - o If it is determined at any point in the process that no violation has occurred, or the concern is unfounded, then no action will be taken.
-Documentation to this effect will be placed in the student's file. - Copies of the developed support plan will go to the School Director, the Graduate Coordinator and/or Clinic Director, the student's academic advisor, and to the student's permanent file. - A follow-up conference or conferences will be scheduled, with the date for completion included in the plan.
-This follow-up conference will be held no later than one year after the original conference. - At the follow-up conference, which will include the same people listed above, it will be determined if the plan has been successfully completed. - If the plan has been successful, it will be considered to be achieved; a memo to this fact will be written and distributed to the School Director, the Graduate Coordinator and/or Clinic Director, the student's academic advisor, and to the student's permanent file. - If the student is non-compliant with the plan, is unable to complete the plan or additional violations regarding the technical standards arise, the faculty will determine the next course of action:
+Documentation to this effect will be placed in the student's file. - Copies of the developed support plan will go to the School Director, the Graduate Coordinator, and to the student's permanent file. - A follow-up conference or conferences will be scheduled, with the date for completion included in the plan.
+This follow-up conference will be held no later than one year after the original conference. - At the follow-up conference, which will include the same people listed above, it will be determined if the plan has been successfully completed. - If the plan has been successful, it will be considered to be achieved; a memo to this fact will be written and distributed to the School Director, the Graduate Coordinator, and to the student's permanent file. - If the student is non-compliant with the plan, is unable to complete the plan or additional violations regarding the technical standards arise, the faculty will determine the next course of action: - Education/Counseling - Remediation - Referral to Student Judicial Affairs

-- o Education/Counseling

-- o Remediation

-- o Referral to Student Judicial Affairs

 - o Dismissal from the program

 - Contacting appropriate authorities

 - At any time if it is determined by the faculty that a student's behavior poses a risk to the health or safety of clients/patients, faculty, supervisors, staff or fellow students, the case will be referred by the School Director to the Office of Judicial Affairs.
 The Dean of the College of Health Professions will be notified of this referral.